AppFair/appfair.github.io/index.md

   2. Serving as the canonical source for the contents of the fair-ground's base repository, such as the App Fair's at: [https://github.com/appfair/App.git](https://github.com/appfair/App.git)
   3. Acting as the point of entry to an app's launch, thereby providing automatic runtime features such as integration with the fair-ground's catalog management and runtime security checks

-All apps distributed through a fair-ground such as the App Fair much include the HEAD of the `Fair` library as their initial dependency.
+All apps distributed through a fair-ground such as the App Fair must include the HEAD of the `Fair` library as their initial dependency.
 This ensures that all integrated apps are always up-to-date with respect to feature improvements, bug fixes, and security enhancements that may be made to the container environment.
 This requirement is enforced during the `integrate-release` phase

 ### The App Fair sandbox

 The "sandbox" is the name for a security environment within which a program is run that restricts the capabilities of the software.
-Your `/APP-ORG/App.git` fork is pre-configured to request minimal permissions, and thus runs in a very restrictive sandboxed environment: USB & bluetooth hardware access is not permitted, network access communication is blocked, and file access outside the app's own sandboxed container is not allowed.
+Your `/APP-ORG/App.git` fork is pre-configured to request minimal permissions, and thus runs in a very restrictive sandboxed environment: USB and bluetooth hardware access is not permitted, network access communication is blocked, and file access outside the app's own sandboxed container is not allowed.

 You may add new entitlements to your `/APP-ORG/App.git` fork's `Sandbox.entitlements` file.
 For each entitlement that is requested, a description of the reason for the entitlement must be added to a `FairUsage` dictionary in the `Info.plist`.